Abdul Halim Bukhari

-Abdul Halim Bukhari (আব্দুল হালিম বুখারী; January 1945 – 21 June 2022) was a Bangladeshi Islamic scholar, educator, and writer who served as the Director General of Al Jamia Al Islamia Patiya from 2008 until his death.
-He held the position of Secretary General of Anjuman-e-Ittihadul Madaris Bangladesh from 1983, and from 2018, he served as an ex-officio standing committee member of Al-Haiatul Ulya Lil-Jamiatil Qawmia Bangladesh, the government-recognized apex body overseeing Qawmi madrasas.
+Abdul Halim Bukhari (আব্দুল হালিম বুখারী; January 1945 – 21 June 2022) was a Bangladeshi Islamic scholar, educator, and writer who was the director general of Al Jamia Al Islamia Patiya from 2008 until his death.
+He held the position of secretary general of Anjuman-e-Ittihadul Madaris Bangladesh from 1983, and from 2018, he served as an ex-officio standing committee member of Al-Haiatul Ulya Lil-Jamiatil Qawmia Bangladesh, the government-recognized apex body overseeing Qawmi madrasas.
 He also served as an advisor to Hefazat-e-Islam Bangladesh, member of Bangladesh Qawmi Madrasa Education Commission, chaired the Shariah Supervisory Committee of Shahjalal Islami Bank, and was president of both the Organization of Islamic Conference Bangladesh and the Organization of Tahfizul Quran Bangladesh.
 In addition to his educational and organizational roles, he was the editor-in-chief of Monthly At-Tawhid, a religious periodical published in Chittagong.

 Early life and education

 Syed Abdul Halim Bukhari was born in January 1945 in the village of Rajghata, located in Lohagara, Chittagong District, into a Bengali Muslim family.
 His father, Syed Abdul Ghani Bukhari, was a descendant of Sayyid Ahmad Bukhari, who had migrated from Bukhara to Rangoon before settling in Chittagong.

 Bukhari began his early education at the Rajghata Hossainia Azizul Uloom.
-He later enrolled at Al Jamia Al Islamia Patiya, where he earned a Master's degree in Hadith studies in 1964, followed by further studies in Bengali literature.
-In addition to his religious education, he attained academic qualifications including Alim and Kamil from Tangail Alia Madrasa, Fazil from Gopalpur Madrasa, and completed his Higher Secondary Certificate (HSC) at Kagmari College in Tangail.
-He also obtained a degree under the University of Dhaka and completed a two-year course in biochemistry at Dawn Homoeopathic College in Lahore.
+He later enrolled at Al Jamia Al Islamia Patiya, where he earned a master's degree in Hadith studies in 1964, followed by further studies in Bengali literature.
+In addition to his religious education, he attained academic qualifications, including Alim and Kamil from Tangail Alia Madrasa, Fazil from Gopalpur Madrasa, and completed his Higher Secondary Certificate (HSC) at Kagmari College in Tangail.
+He also obtained a degree from the University of Dhaka and completed a two-year course in biochemistry at Dawn Homoeopathic College in Lahore.